ShaheerShah079/8BitComputerUsingDLS/README.md

 <h1>Digital Logic Simulator Setup Instructions</h1>
 <p>Welcome to the Digital Logic Simulator setup guide.
-Follow the steps below to download, install, and set up the simulator, and then load your project.</p>
+Follow the steps below to download, install, and set up the simulator, and then load my project.</p>

 <ol>

-  <li>Step 1:
+  <li>Download the Digital Logic Simulator
-  <p>Download the Digital Logic Simulator Click the following link to download the Digital Logic Simulator: Download Digital Logic Sim 1.0.2.
+    Click the following link to download the Digital Logic Simulator: Download Digital Logic Sim 1.0.2.
-Save the Tekra_-_Digital_Logic_Sim_1.0.2.zip file to a location on your computer.</p>
+  Save the Tekra_-_Digital_Logic_Sim_1.0.2.zip file to a location on your computer
   </li>

 Step 2: Unzip the Downloaded File